microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>Overview</h2>

+> [!IMPORTANT]
 > You must complete the [prerequisites](../azuresqlworkshop/00-Prerequisites.md) before completing activities in this module.
 You can also choose to audit the materials if you cannot complete the prerequisites.
 If you were provided an environment to use for the workshop, then you **do not need** to complete the prerequisites.

 You’ve been responsible for getting your SQL fast, keeping it fast, and making it fast again when something is wrong.
 In this module, we’ll show you how to leverage your existing performance skills, processes, and tools and apply them to Azure SQL, including taking advantage of the intelligence in Azure to keep your database tuned.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

+> [!NOTE]
->**NOTE**: This module does not configure specific performance topics for **SQL Server in Azure Virtual Machine**.
+>This module does not configure specific performance topics for **SQL Server in Azure Virtual Machine**.
 SQL Server in Azure Virtual Machine has all the capabilities of SQL Server you have deployed on-prem.
 There are some unique aspects to configuring performance for SQL Server in Azure Virtual Machine include Virtual Machine sizing and storage.
 These topics are covered in Module 1 of this workshop.

 In this module, you'll cover these topics: